-• Sign the Sanction Agreement, indicating acceptance of the sanctions imposed and waiving all rights to appeal; or decision before the Judiciary Committee.
+- Sign the Sanction Agreement, indicating acceptance of the sanctions imposed and waiving all rights to appeal; or - Sign the Sanction Agreement, declining the opportunity to accept the sanctions imposed and request to appeal the decision before the Judiciary Committee.
 Appeal requests must be made in writing within 5 working days to the Dean, Student Affairs and Sparks Campus.
 Students who desire to request that academic integrity issues be heard by the Judiciary Committee must follow steps 7-11 of the next section (Disciplinary Procedures by Staff and Judiciary Committee).
-See College Catalog for Disciplinary Procedures by Staff and Judiciary Committee.
+See the College Catalog for Disciplinary Procedures by Staff and Judiciary Committee.